 Can I purchase a plan set that has a different foundation type than the one I need?

 Yes.
 Most of the homes on the site can be easily modified to change the foundation type.
 A structural review will be necessary to ensure that the change does not negatively impact the construction of the house; however, such a review is relatively simple to complete and can be done by your builder or designer (if you are using one for modifications), or by working directly with the original architect/designer.

 The same is true for lot types.
 Just because the home was originally built on a steep slope does not mean it can’t be modified to fit your flat lot, and vice-versa.
 There will, of course, be a cost to make such changes, but it can be done.
 Although some designs are limited by lot dimensions and slope, it is still worth investigating designs that catch your eye.

 We believe that proper placement of the home on the land is very important.
 Everything from solar gain and prevailing wind direction to the amount of site excavation and tree removal plays a large part in the success of your construction project.
 Keep in mind that making sure that the plan you like will work on your property is something you want to do early on in the process.

 Will the plans you sell work if I don’t live in the United States?

-There will definitely be changes required for these plans to work outside of the United States; however, the changes are relatively minor.
+There will definitely be changes required for these plans to work outside of the United States.
 The biggest issue is that the unit of measurement is feet and inches for the majority of the plans on this site (not all, but the majority).
 You’ll need to change the measurements so that the unit of measurement common to your country is used.
 Adjusting the measurements in the field is NOT recommended.